jhpyle/docassemble/_docs/playground.md

 Microsoft's [OneDrive].

-An advantage of [OneDrive] is that you can use [Word Online] to edit a .docx file for a document assembly template, and store it in the "templates" folder of your [OneDrive], and then use it with [`docx template file`] from an interview in your Playground.
+An advantage of [OneDrive] is that you can use [Word Online] to edit a DOCX file for a document assembly template, and store it in the "templates" folder of your [OneDrive], and then use it with [`docx template file`] from an interview in your Playground.
 The editing of both the [YAML] file and the Word file can all take place within the